gprinslow/iOS-and-Rails-Development-Startup-Guide/ios-rails_startup_guide.markdown

 1. This step is better covered by other guides on iOS development.

 	*	A good starting point is the [official starting guide from Apple](https://developer.apple.com/library/ios/#referencelibrary/GettingStarted/RoadMapiOS/Introduction/Introduction.html).
-	* Of the books I have read, I like the Big Nerd Ranch Guide to iOS programming the most.
+	* Of the books I have read, I like the [Big Nerd Ranch Guide to iOS Programming](http://www.bignerdranch.com/book/ios_programming_the_big_nerd_ranch_guide_nd_edition_) the most.

+2. You may keep your iOS project independent of the Rails project.
+This is probably the simplest approach.
+A few caveats, however:

-	*	A general note: I advise naming your iOS project as you would want it to appear in the App Store.
-Prototype names are best tracked using Git branches.
+	*	I advise naming your iOS project as you would want it to appear in the App Store.
+Prototype/Version names are best tracked using Git branches.
+	*	If you reach a significant milestone in the project (e.g. you successfully integrated a service between your iOS and Rails app) it is advisable to clearly mark this point in *both* git projects at that time.
+This makes it easier to retrace your work if necessary.

 ---